EmilyHoulihan/Aquifer_Risk_Map/README.md

 If you would like to re-run this data processing, or are interested in any of the dependant reference files (shapefile boundaries, chemical comparison concentration tables, etc.), please contact Emily Houlihan (Emily.Houlihan@Waterboards.ca.gov).
+These reference files are too large to host on GitHub.
-The R files are provided mainly to document the methodology steps.
+The R files are provided here to document the methodology steps.